 In addition to being in overall good health and at a steady weight they hope to maintain in the future, patients also need to have enough excess fat on their body so that it can be relocated to the breasts.
 Furthermore, it is important that patients understand that breast fat transfer augmentation can only increase the overall size of the breasts a modest amount.
 For more drastic changes in breast size, implants may be necessary.

-If you would like to learn more about the breast fat transfer process and find out if you are a good candidate for surgery, contact Sieber Plastic Surgery today to set up a consultation appointment with double board-certified plastic surgeon Dr. David Sieber.
+If you would like to learn more about natural Breast Fat Transfer After 5 Years and find out if you are a good candidate for surgery, contact Sieber Plastic Surgery today to book a consultation appointment with double board-certified plastic surgeon San Francisco Dr. David Sieber.